 Dinner Time

 After returning to our hotel and swimming a bit at the pool, we headed out for dinner.
 We were not very adventurous in Mykonos as we dined at the same taverna each night we were here.
 After eating at Mortissa Taverna our first night we didn’t think we could find anything better so we ate here all three nights.
 They say to go where the locals eat, well, we felt we were the only non-Greeks here so I guess we did well!
-The food and service was absolutely fantastic.
-If we ever return to Mykonos, I would go here again!
+The food and service were both absolutely fantastic.
+If we ever return to Mykonos, I would dine here again!

 Where We Stayed

 We stayed at Sunset Hills Suites.
 This location is north of the airport but we had good views of the island and sea.
 Surprisingly we did not hear the airplanes, we occasionally would see them but we did not hear them.
 This boutique hotel was quiet and serene.
-The infinity pool was a nice size and there were plenty of lounge chairs around it.
+The infinity pool is a nice size and there are plenty of lounge chairs around it.
 Our room was comfortable.
 Mina and her staff were very friendly and Mina made sure we had everything we needed.
 Plus she had many great tips and ideas for the Island.
 Breakfast was very good.

 Conclusion